 AUTHOR NAME: It is your PEN NAME.
 What does it mean?
 Penname is the name you want Amazon to display on your book profile.
 It is different from the registration name.
 However, you can use the same name for both.

 Example: The name I used in my KDP registration is Harry Peter, but my Author’s name/pen name is Harry Kane.
 Amazon KDP will use Harry Peter to pay me because it is what is on my author/publisher’s information page and payment page.
 It is what is in my bank account/check.
 But Harry Kane is what is displayed on my book cover and on my Auto-central page, and it is what buyers see in my books.
 It is also what is shown on my book page.
 So, I hope you understand the difference between them.

 DESCRIPTION: This is the space where you’ll add your book description.
-After writing your book description, proofread it very well and ensure that the spacing is very ok.
+After writing your book description, proofread it well and ensure that the spacing is okay.
 Then copy it and paste it here.

 PUBLISHING RIGHT: Be careful when choosing an option here.
-If you wrote the book, select the first option, which says, “I own the copyright and I hold the necessary publishing right.”
+If you wrote the book, select the first option, “I own the copyright, and I hold the necessary publishing right.”
 But if you’re publishing a public domain book, choose the second option.

 Remember that Amazon is strict when it comes to copyright.
-So, ensure that you wrote the book you choose publishing right with ZERO plagiarism.
+So, ensure that you wrote the book that you choose publishing right.

 KEYWORDS: It is the space where you add your keywords.
 Amazon permits users to add up to 7 keywords.
 It can be a single-word keyword or a long-tail keyword.
-I believe that you have gotten your keywords before you start uploading your book.
+I believe you have gotten your keywords before uploading your book.
 So, add them here.

 Don’t forget to add your keyword.
 It is essential for book ranking.